Private Cataract Surgery and Glaucoma Treatment by Mr Pavi Agrawal, Consultant Ophthalmic Surgeon

 The best treatment choice for your glaucoma will depend on various factors and although pre-existing visual loss cannot be reversed, the cost of delaying treatment can mean further visual loss progression

 Pavi Agrawal is a Consultant Ophthalmic Surgeon and Honorary Assistant Professor at Nottingham University NHS Trust and The University of Nottingham.
-He specialises in cataract and glaucoma surgery in Nottingham.
-He graduated from the University of Cambridge and then completed his core ophthalmology training, following which he undertook the world prestigious Moorfields Eye Hospital glaucoma fellowship training.
+He specialises in cataract and glaucoma surgery.
+Mr Agrawal graduated from the University of Cambridge and then completed his core ophthalmology training, following which he undertook the world prestigious Moorfields Eye Hospital glaucoma fellowship training.
 He is now a leading expert in modern day glaucoma treatments as well as cataract surgery.
-He practices in centres of excellence within the east midlands, with clinics at Queens Medical Centre, The BMI Park and The Spire Nottingham.
+He practices in centres of excellence within the East Midlands, with clinics at Queens Medical Centre, BMI The Park and The Spire Nottingham.
 As an NHS consultant, he has set up and now runs a tertiary centre of excellence in the treatment of complex glaucoma using traditional filtration surgery as well as minimally invasive glaucoma surgery (MIGS), where patients are referred to him from other eye surgeons throughout Nottinghamshire and Lincolnshire, and beyond.
 He endeavours to provide the highest quality ophthalmic care, tailoring specific treatment options to the individual needs of his patients.

 Inside your eye you have a lens.
 This works like a camera lens, focusing light in order for you to see.
 It is a clear colour when you are young, but becomes progressively cloudier and more yellow as you age.
 This clouding of the lens is called a cataract.
 Over time, the cataract causes your vision to become more blurred and you may find yourself more sensitive to light.